MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 This retry policy, therefore, splits the whole pipeline into two parts: policies that are executed before the retry policy and policies that are executed after the retry policy.
 Policies that are added before the retry policy are executed only once per API operation and policies that are added after the retry policy will be executed as many times as the retries.

-So, when building the HTTP pipeline, it's necessary to understand whether a policy should be executed each time a request is retried or if it's sufficient to execute it just once per API operation.
+So, when building the HTTP pipeline, it's necessary to understand whether a policy should be executed each time a request is retried or if it's sufficient to execute it once per API operation.

 ### Common HTTP pipeline policies

-HTTP pipelines for REST-based services are generally configured with policies for authentication, retries, logging, telemetry and specifying request ID in the header.
+HTTP pipelines for REST-based services are configured with policies for authentication, retries, logging, telemetry, and specifying request ID in the header.
 Azure Core is pre-loaded with these commonly required HTTP policies that can be added to the pipeline.

 | Policy                | GitHub link        |
 |-----------------------|--------------------|